- Sayanti Bhattacharya MD

-You may have noticed you can be kind and generous to friends, family or even acquaintances, while being quite critical and judgmental of yourself in the same situation.
+Have you noticed you can be kind to friends, family or even strangers, but you are quite critical of yourself in the same situation?

 For example:

-Your friend Jessie forgot to join an important meeting at work.
-Feeling quite upset, Jessie calls you and tells you about it.
+Your friend Jessie forgot an important meeting at work.
+Feeling upset, Jessie calls you and tells you about it.

 Now imagine you forgot to show up for an important meeting at work.

-How do you react?
-Do you say the same things to yourself that you said to Jessie?
+What are you thinking now?
+How are you reacting?
+Are you saying the same things to yourself that you said to Jessie?

 Lack of self-compassion and harsh self-criticism can lead to chronic stress and poor mental health.

-It IS possible for you to start being kinder to yourself.
+It IS possible to start being kinder to yourself.
 Here’s how:

 Ask yourself: